FullMetalPancake/hpc_lecture/15_final_assignment/README.md

 ### MPI

 This is the result of extending the original c++ code with MPI.
-This result is achieved by running the code with 4 processes.
-As you can see in the result, there seems to be a problem with broadcasting the data to the other processes.
-The implementation broadcast the data at the end of the functions:
+The implementation broadcasts the following data:

-\- build_up_b
+\- matrix b: at the end of function "build_up_b"

-\- pressure_poisson
+\- matrix p: every iteration in the first loop of function "pressure_poisson"

-\- cavity_flow
+\- matrix u and v: every iteration in the first loop of "cavity_flow"

 To notify the other processes of their result.
 It seems like the data is cut off, as the larger the number of processes, the sparser the matrices become.
 Therefore, I believe the problem lies with the indexation in the functions.